Hiking For Beginners : 10 Simple Tips

 Saying hello and giving a smile to fellow hikers can go a long way especially on a difficult hike.

-Following these basic hiking ‘rules’ should help make your hike as pleasant as possible for you and those round you.
+Following these basic hiking ‘rules’ should help make your hike as pleasant as possible for you and those around you.
 Additionally taking care of our trails is very important.
 Leaving litter everywhere could result in the closure of your trail, instead encourage responsibility when hiking, that way if the trail is well looked after it could result in funding that can then go towards more parks and trails which is a win for everyone.